AvaProtocol/OAK-docs/_docs/turing-as-a-service.md

 tags: [infra]
 ---

-# Running a Turing node as a service

-Setting up your Turing collator node as a service allows the operating system to keep your service running.

 ## Preparation

 To prepare for setting up a systemd service for the OAK binary, you'll need the